sk-zk/streetlevel/README.md

 # streetlevel
 **streetlevel** is a library for downloading panoramas and metadata from street-level imagery services such as Google Street View, Apple Look Around, and several others.
-It provides a high-level abstraction over the internal APIs of the supported services &ndash; this means that no API keys are required, but the library may break unexpectedly.
+It provides a simple abstraction over the internal APIs of the supported services &ndash; this means that no API keys are required, but the library may break unexpectedly.